bkuhn/talks/LinuxCon-North-America-2014/kallithea.markdown

      + &hellip; and started writing one.

 + Specifically, in June 2010:
+     + Bitbucket was (still is) a proprietary solution.
      + GitHub was (still is) a proprietary solution &amp; only supports Git.
      + Phabricator wasn't released yet.
      + GitLab didn't exist yet (doesn't support Mercurial anyway).